caligin/netronner-devlog/realization_6.md

-# Realization of a shitty project, using awesome tech (Part Idontknow-IV)
+# Realization of a shitty project, using awesome tech (Part VI)

 Here we are again!
 A lot has happened behind the scenes since the last time, yet so little has changed from a user perspective.